 For more information on the rights and obligations of both landlord and tenant, please refer to the article Rights and Obligations as Owner or Tenant in the Property Power Magazine.

 This article originally appeared in Property Power 13th Edition Magazine.
-To order your copy at the discounted price of R120 click here.
+To order a copy of the latest edition, the Property Guide, click here.